Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : bonapetit

+Red rice is grown organically in the mountainous terrains of Bhutan, using traditional farming methods.
 In Bhutanese food, red rice is commonly used in various dishes, including soups, stews, and main courses.
-It has a slightly chewy texture and a subtle earthy taste that pairs well with the robust flavours of Bhutanese spices and herbs.
-Red rice is delicious and healthy, as it is a good source of fibre, vitamins, and minerals.
+It has a slightly chewy texture and a subtle earthy taste that pairs well with the robust flavors of Bhutanese spices and herbs.

-Ingredients: Flavored rice, staple rice, species
+• Ingredients: Flavored rice, staple rice, spices

-Where to Eat: Local Markets, Tea Houses
+• Where to Eat: Local Markets, Tea Houses

 12. Suja